Substance of very high concern: Consequences of listing

 The list of SVHCs is primarily a public list of substances for which the European Chemicals Agency is considering imposing a requirement for authorisation for some or all uses.
 However, there are some direct consequences of including a substance on the list of SVHCs.
 Suppliers of pure SVHCs must provide their customers with a safety data sheet (SDS).
 Suppliers of mixtures of substances which contain more than 0.1% by weight of any SVHC must provide their customers with a safety data sheet on request.
 Manufacturers or importers of articles containing more than 0.1% by weight of any SVHC must provide their customers, and consumers on request, with adequate information on the safe use and disposal of the article, including the name of the SVHC(s) concerned.
 From 1 June 2011, manufacturers and importers of articles also have to notify the European Chemicals Agency of the quantities of SVHCs used in their articles.

 In addition to the obviously involved chemical industry, there are many more industries affected by this regulation: drapery and leather industry, plastic processing, cosmetic industry, food industry, petroleum processing, printing industry, sports equipment industry, toys industry, recycling industry, electrical engineering industry, fine mechanics industry, optics industry, engine and plant production industry.

 Candidate list of substances of very high concern

-The following substances are included on the candidate list of substance of very high concern.
-This list is updated at regular intervals by the European Chemicals Agency (ECHA), with the first substances listed on 28 October 2008.
-In June 2012, ECHA updated the Candidate List of Substances of Very High Concern (SVHC) for Authorization by including 13 new substances.
-Among the 13 newly added SVHCs on June 18, 2012, four of them (C.I.
-Basic Violet 3, C.I.
-Basic Blue 26, C.I.
-Solvent Blue 4 and 4,4'-bis(dimethylamino)-4'-(methylamino)trityl alcohol) are identified as SVHC only if the presence of the carcinogenic constituents Michler's ketone or Michler's base is ≥ 0.1% w/w.
-Therefore, all the proposed substances are carcinogenic, mutagenic and toxic for reproduction (CMR substances; H-phrases H340, H341, H350, H351, H360, H361), which may pose serious effects on human beings.

-To sell or use these substances, manufacturers, importers and users in the European Union (EU) need to apply for authorization from the ECHA.

 This list is referred to as the "candidate" list because all substances placed on it are candidates for inclusion in Annex XIV of REACH.
 If a substance is added to Annex XIV, it is given a "latest application date" and a "sunset date".
 The sunset date is the date after which the substance cannot be used or imported into the EU without authorisation from the ECHA, and the latest application date is the date by which any applications for use must be submitted to the ECHA.

-The most recent update is from July 2021; find the complete list in references.
+This table includes the Candidate list updates as of January 2024; find the complete list in references.